 Here’s an ornamental that’s a big hit in Costa Rica: pink flag (Mussaenda erythrophylla), which locals refer to as moño de señora, literally “lady’s hair bun.”

 It’s interesting how plants are distributed through the country in a “grassroots” way.

-About 10 years ago, this plant was practically nonexistent in Costa Rica.
+A few years ago, this plant was practically nonexistent in Costa Rica.
 How it arrived here is hard to say; perhaps nursery owners or even a home gardener introduced it.
 One thing is sure: Costa Ricans love it.

 A member of the Rubiaceae family, mussaenda (pronounced mus-SEEN-da) is a native of Africa, but it has been a world-class ornamental in tropical zones around the world for a long time.
 Coffee, gardenia and ixora are related to the mussaenda.
 There are two major varieties, red and pink, and several related species.
 M. glabra is yellow, while M. philippica is white.
 These two are still sparse in Costa Rica.